codacy/codacy-rubocop/docs/description/Lint_Loop.md

-This cop checks for uses of `begin...end while/until something`.
+Checks for uses of `begin...end while/until something`.

 # Examples